KempnerInstitute/nodelens/docs/source/api/metrics.rst

 Metrics API Reference
 =====================

-This section provides detailed documentation for all metrics available in the alignment framework.
+This section provides detailed documentation for all metrics available in LossLens.

 .. contents:: Table of Contents
    :local: